-We have been working with the Director of Finance to ensure that the process for monitoring Budget Book risks is robust and efficient.
+We are continuing to work with the Director of Finance and Public Value to ensure that the process for monitoring Budget Book risks is robust and efficient.
 We are working with officers to support the monitoring of risks directly linked to the budget setting and monitoring process.
-Budget Book risks are recorded on the risk management system and are subject to update by the relevant Head Accountant and service areas leads to reflect the 2022/23 budget position.
+Budget Book risks as recorded on the risk management system and are subject to update by the relevant Head Accountant and service areas leads to reflect the 2022/23 budget position.